Mise en abyme: Medieval examples

 While art historians working on the early-modern period adopted this phrase and interpreted it as showing artistic "self-awareness", medievalists tended not to use it.
-Many examples, however, can be found in the pre-modern era, as in a mosaic from the Hagia Sophia dated to the year 944.
-To the left, Justinian I offers the Virgin Mary the Hagia Sophia, which contains the mosaic itself.
-To the right, Constantine I offers the city of Constantinople (now known as Istanbul), which itself contains the Hagia Sophia.
+Many examples, however, can be found in the pre-modern era.

-More medieval examples can be found in the collection of articles Medieval mise-en-abyme: the object depicted within itself, in which Jersey Ellis conjectures that the self-references sometimes are used to strengthen the symbolism of gift-giving by documenting the act of giving on the object itself.
+Medieval examples can be found in the collection of articles Medieval mise-en-abyme: the object depicted within itself, in which Jersey Ellis conjectures that the self-references sometimes are used to strengthen the symbolism of gift-giving by documenting the act of giving on the object itself.
 An example of this self-referential gift-giving appears in the Stefaneschi Triptych in the Vatican Museum, which features Cardinal Giacomo Gaetani Stefaneschi as the giver of the altarpiece.

 Critical theory and art history

 In Western art history, mise en abyme is a formal technique in which an image contains a smaller copy of itself, in a sequence appearing to recur infinitely; "recursion" is another term for this.
 The modern meaning of the phrase originates with the author André Gide who used it to describe self-reflexive embeddings in various art forms and to describe what he sought in his work.
 As examples, Gide cites both paintings such as Las Meninas by Diego Velázquez and literary forms such as William Shakespeare's use of the "play within a play" device in Hamlet, where a theatrical company presents a performance for the characters that illuminate a thematic aspect of the play itself.
 This use of the phrase mise en abyme was picked up by scholars and popularized in the 1977 book Le récit spéculaire.
 Essai sur la mise en abyme by Lucien Dällenbach.